 - 1. To check the angle, have the blade assembly in its normal upright position.
-Make a cut on a piece of flat sided, fairly thick scrap material. - 2.
-Check the cut with an accurate square.
-The cut should be at exactly 90°. - Angle can also be checked by rotating one cut-off piece 180° and holding the cut ends together.
-If the cut is not exactly vertical, the two pieces will form a slight angle. - 4.
-If necessary, the bevel angle can be corrected by adjusting the Bevel Adjustment Screw on the right side under the Bevel Locking Lever. - 5.
+Make a cut on a piece of flat sided, fairly thick scrap material. - Check the cut with an accurate square.
+The cut should be at exactly 90°.
+You can also check by rotating one cut-off piece 180° and hold the cut ends together.
+If the cut is not exactly vertical, the two pieces will form a slight angle.

+Replacing and Adjusting Kerf Board

+- 1. If the Kerf Board becomes damaged it must be replaced. - 2.
+Remove the four screws holding the Kerf Board in place. - 3.
+Install a new Kerf Board.
+Replace the four screws and tighten them slightly.

+- 2. Loosen the screw holding the Angle Indicator in place. - 3.
+Rotate it until the pointer is exactly on 90°. - 4.
+Retighten the screw. - 3.
+If necessary, the bevel angle can be corrected by adjusting the Bevel Adjustment Screw on the right side under the Bevel Locking Lever. - 4.
 Once the bevel angle is adjusted, adjust the Bevel Angle Indicator to read 0° when the Saw Blade is in the vertical position.
-Loosen the screw holding the Indicator in place, adjust it to be exactly over the 0° mark, then retighten the screw.

-Adjusting or Replacing the Kerf Board

-lf t he Kerf Board becomes damaged it must be replaced.
-To adjust the Kerf Board: 1.
-Remove the four screws holding the Kerf Board in place.
-1. Lower the Saw Blade and lock it down with the Locking Pin.
-2. Install a new Kerf Board.
-Replace the four screws and tighten them slightly.
-2. Adjust the Kerf Board so the right side of the Blade slightly clears the edge of the Kerf Board.
-3. Loosen the Bevel Lock and set the Bevel Angle at 45° left.
-4. Ensure that the left side of the Blade clears the Kerf Board.
-5. Tighten the four screws holding the Kerf Board in place.
+Loosen the screw holding the Indicator in place, adjust it to be exactly over the 0° mark, then retighten the screw. - 4.
+To adjust the Kerf Board, lower the Saw Blade and lock it down with the Locking Pin.
+Adjust the Kerf Board so the right side of the Blade slightly clears the edge of the Kerf Board.
+Loosen the Bevel Lock and set the Bevel Angle at 45° left.
+Ensure that the left side of the Blade clears the Kerf Board.
+Tighten the four screws holding the Kerf Board in place.